a7md0/WakeOnLan/README.md

 # WakeOnLan [![Build Status](https://travis-ci.com/a7md0/WakeOnLan.svg?branch=master)](https://travis-ci.com/a7md0/WakeOnLan)
 This Library provides an easy way to generate/send magic packets from an ESP8266 or ESP32 to any MAC Address.
-Moreover, it supports the "SecureOn" feature from some motherboard manufacturers.
+Additionally, it supports the "SecureOn" feature from some motherboard manufacturers.
 Finally, it also supports using any port number (instead of the default port 9.)<br /><br />
 This library can be used in any environment that the IPAddress, WiFiUDP & delay classes are available.

 ## **Install**